-Hi, have I got the easiest, tastiest, make ahead side dish for you??
+Hi, have I got the easiest, tastiest, make ahead side dish for you?
 Oh yes I have!
-Lemon Garlic Vegetable Orzo – this dish does not disappoint – it is delicious.
+Lemon Garlic Vegetable Orzo.
+Also, this dish does not disappoint as it is delicious.

-Although I’ve said this is a side dish (& vegetarian), it also makes a fab light lunch.
-A few shavings of Parmesan would add extra oomph for lunch, served alongside some crusty, crunchy bread.
+While I’ve said this is a side dish, it’s also vegetarian and makes a fabulous light lunch.
+Likewise, adding a few shavings of Parmesan would add extra oomph for lunch, served alongside some crusty, crunchy bread.

-I’ve used red onion, peas, sweetcorn and red bell pepper in this dish – but feel free to switch up the veggies (celery is good) with whatever you have on hand.
-All I would say is the Lemon Garlic Vegetable Orzo is best served at room temp, or even warmed – BUT NOT COLD!!!
-No matter how much lemon/oil you add, when served fridge cold the Orzo clumps together and not in a good way!!!!
+While I’ve used red onion, peas, sweetcorn and red bell pepper in this dish – but feel free to switch up the veggies (celery is also good) with whatever you have on hand.
+Most importantly, I would say that this Lemon Garlic Vegetable Orzo is best served at room temp, or even warmed – BUT NOT COLD!
+Because, no matter how much lemon/oil you add, when served fridge cold the Orzo clumps together and not in a good way!
 So there you go, an easy recipe that doesn’t take up any room in your fridge, or require any last minute fiddling.
 Yay!!
-We like easy!
+Because, we like easy!

 Recipe : Lemon Garlic Vegetable Orzo serves 6-8 as a side dish.